mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 [multi-billion native app economy](https://www.appannie.com/en/insights/market-data/predictions-app-economy-2018/)), Progressive Web Apps are ready to be used and they are here to stay.
-And we are only getting started - as Progressive Web Apps have only recently really took off, it's fair to expect massive improvements in terms of what's possible over the next coming years.
+And we are only getting started - as Progressive Web Apps have only recently really took off, **it's fair to expect massive improvements in terms of what's possible over the next coming years**.

 #### What are PWAs?

 Progressive Web Apps have some distinct characteristics, the main ones being:

-* Progressiveness: they work for every user, regardless of their device or browser of choice; depending on the capabilities of that environment, they will enable more or less of their functionality
+* **Progressiveness**: they work for every user, regardless of their device or browser of choice; depending on the capabilities of that environment, they will enable more or less of their functionality
-* Responsiveness: they fit any form factor and screen sizes
+* **Responsiveness**: they fit any form factor and screen sizes
-* Connectivity Independence: they work on low quality networks or without any network at all (and thus fully offline)
+* **Connectivity Independence**: they work on low quality networks or without any network at all (and thus fully offline)
-* App-likeliness: they offer the rich user experience that users know and love from native apps
+* **App-likeliness**: they offer the rich user experience that users know and love from native apps
-* Installability: they can be installed on the user's home screen without having to go through an app store
+* **Installability**: they can be installed on the user's home screen without having to go through an app store

-We will be focussing on 2 of these characteristics in this article - Installability and Connectivity Independence.
+We will be focussing on two of these characteristics in this article - Installability and Connectivity Independence.

 #### Installability